Ada-Activities/rotate_linked_lists/README.md

 This repository is part of the problem set and class activity for Linked Lists in Unit 4.

 ## Learning Goals
+- Practice traversing a Linked List
+- Practice writing functions that manipulate a Linked List

 ## One-Time Activity Setup